bobmoretti/dcs_input_restore/README.md

 Suggested use
 ------------------

+Make sure your old input DCS saved games directory is still at `%USERPROFILE%\Saved Games\DCS`.
-First run DCS on your new install.
+Then run DCS on your new Windows install.
 This will generate a new dcs.log file that contains the new joystick device profile names.